dc4eu/dc4eu_documentation/docs/README.md

 interoperability lab, developed under Work Package 7 (WP7).

-The lab environment provides a testable implementation of a DC4EU reference wallet interacting with a federated trust infrastructure based on OpenID technologies.
+The lab environment provides a testable implementation of a DC4EU reference wallet interacting with a trust infrastructure.
 It is intended for implementers working with credential issuance and presentation across wallet providers, issuers, and verifiers in a cross-border context.

 ## Contents